More hurricane-force wind gusts were reported across the US in a single day than ever before - KTVZ

 By Travis Caldwell and Brandon Miller, CNN

-A tornado in the southeastern portion of Minnesota was the first ever reported in the state in the month of December, according to NOAA data.
-Nearly 20 tornado reports were documented across Minnesota, Iowa and Nebraska on Wednesday.
+A tornado in southeastern Minnesota was the first ever reported in the state in the month of December, according to National Oceanic and Atmospheric Administration data.
+Nearly 20 tornado reports were documented Wednesday across Minnesota, Iowa and Nebraska.

 “I’ve been doing this 30 years, and we’re seeing things today in the CNN Weather Center we have never seen before,” CNN meteorologist Tom Sater said.

+More than 470,000 customers were without power early Thursday in the areas affected, according to PowerOutage.us.
+Wisconsin and Michigan are reporting the highest number of outages.

-Several locations in Colorado — including the US Air Force Academy in Colorado Springs — reported wind gusts of 100 mph or greater, according to the NWS.
-Winds gusting up to 107 mph in Lamar have toppled semi-trucks, ripped off rooves, and toppled trees, Mayor Kirk Crespin said.
+Several places in Colorado, including the US Air Force Academy in Colorado Springs, reported wind gusts of 100 mph or greater Wednesday, according to the weather service.
+Winds gusting up to 107 mph in Lamar toppled semitrucks, ripped off roofs and downed trees, Mayor Kirk Crespin said.

 Parts of Interstate 70 in western Kansas were shut down due to blowing dust, reduced visibility, and crashes, according to the Kansas Department of Transportation.